microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -EnterpriseNetworkDomainNames
 This is the list of domains that comprise the boundaries of the enterprise.
 Data from one of these domains that is sent to a device will be considered enterprise data and protected These locations will be considered a safe destination for enterprise data to be shared to
-To construct, see NOTES section for ENTERPRISENETWORKDOMAINNAMES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ENTERPRISENETWORKDOMAINNAMES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionResourceCollection[]